Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It was stupid and unfair on all their parts to have expected he’d recover quickly and fully.
 But even Regaari had rather imagined he’d be bouncing around, shifting tonnes of metal and generally still showing them up by now.
 It was *very* clear that ‘Horse had imagined that, too.

-Instead...he’d *not.* Attention had shifted to Firth and a few others, and the general unspoken consensus was that he was finding replacements on-team for all the different things he did.
+Instead... he’d *not.* Attention had shifted to Firth and a few others, and the general unspoken consensus was that he was finding replacements on-team for all the different things he did.

-Telling, that it took building Righteous into a never-before-seen monster, Baseball into...whatever he was, now.
+Telling, that it took building Righteous into a never-before-seen monster, Baseball into... whatever he was, now.
 The almost desperate emphasis on the younger Lads...

 "He’s never going to fight again, is he."